|09-02-2010, 03:31 PM||#1|

 “That doesn’t really sound like you’re happy with the results.
 Do you regret having it done?”

-The microwave dinged its announcement that her milk was finished heating and Raye carefully removed the mug before taking a seat at the bar beside Larry.
+The microwave dinged, announcing that her milk was finished heating, and Raye carefully removed the mug before taking a seat at the bar beside Larry.
 Her curiosity had been piqued regarding his back and the magazine lay forgotten on the counter.
 Gently blowing the milk to avoid scalding her tongue, she took a small sip before getting back to the conversation.